SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.datumreactor/README.md

 Once configured, this component will monitor the configured datum stream(s) and evaluate the configured **Expression** on each datum generated in the stream(s).
 If the expression returns a non-`null` result, an instruction (defaulting to [`SetControlParameter`][SetControlParameter]) will be generated for the configured control, with the corresponding value being the expression result.

+> :warning: **Note** that this component monitors datum streams _after_ any [Datum Queue][datum-queue] datum filter has been applied.

 # Configuration